naor88/nba-players/README.md

 - **Error Handling**: Robust error handling and loading states for API requests.
 - **Responsive Design**: Works well on various screen sizes.
 - **Custom Hooks and Utility Functions**: Well-structured codebase with reusable components.
+- **Cache Management**: Efficient caching of API data and images for improved performance.
+- **Cache Size Widget**: A draggable and minimizable widget to monitor the cache sizes.

 ## Technologies Used